Satisfactory Academic Progress Appeal Form

 To appeal for financial aid probation, complete and submit this form.
 You must submit this form before the end of the semester for which you are requesting financial aid probation.
 You may appeal for financial aid probation only once for each academic degree, except in the event of illness or injury.

 Federal regulations require New York University to monitor the academic performance of its students for the purpose of verifying and maintaining their eligibility for federal financial aid.
 If you do not meet the standard of Satisfactory Academic Progress (SAP), your federal financial aid will be suspended.
-In most cases, state and NYU financial aid (scholarship) require that the same criteria be maintained for continued eligibility.
-Some graduate schools have different eligibility criteria for their scholarships and students are encouraged to review their school/department criteria accordingly.
+In most cases, state aid also requires that the same criteria be maintained for continued eligibility.
+Most undergraduate scholarships do not require SAP standards to be met for renewal.
+Graduate schools may have different eligibility criteria for their scholarships and graduate students are encouraged to review their school/department criteria accordingly.